ComputationalRadiationPhysics/picongpu/docs/source/usage/workflows/addLaser.rst

 With the ``Free`` profile, it is on a user to provide functors to calculate incident fields and ensure the orientation for the boundaries it is applied to (however, it does not have to work for all boundaries, only the ones in question).
 Please refer to :ref:`the detailed description <model-TFSF>` for setting up ``Free`` profile, also for the case when only one of the external fields is known in explicit form.

-Incident field is compatible to all field solvers, however using field solvers other than Yee requires a larger offset depending on the stencil width along the boundary axis.
+Incident field is compatible to all field solvers, however using field solvers other than Yee requires a larger offset of the generating surface from absorber depending on the stencil width along the boundary axis.
-As a rule of thumb, this extra requirement is (order of FDTD solver / 2 - 1).
+As a rule of thumb, this extra requirement is (order of FDTD solver / 2 - 1) cells.
-Additionally, the current implementation requires the offset be located sufficiently far away from local domain boundaries.
+Additionally, the current implementation requires the generation surface to be located sufficiently far away from local domain boundaries.
 The same rule of a thumb can be used, with offsets being at least that many cells away from domain boundaries.
 Validity of the provided offsets with respect to both conditions is checked at run time.